Michael Klinger: Western Australia

 Klinger signed a two-year contract with Western Australia in April 2014.
 He recovered from the broken arm to make his debut for WA in the 2014–15 Matador BBQs One-Day Cup in October.
 Klinger scored 71 runs (not out) for the Perth Scorchers as they beat the Sydney Sixers to win the Big Bash League | 06 in January 2017.

 International career

-Klinger competed for Australia at the 1997 Maccabiah Games in Israel winning a gold medal, when he was 17 years old.
+Klinger competed for Australia at the 1997 Maccabiah Games in Israel when he was 17 years old, winning a gold medal.

-In February 2017 Klinger was named in Australia's Twenty20 International (T20I) squad for their series against Sri Lanka.
+In February 2017, Klinger was named in Australia's Twenty20 International (T20I) squad for their series against Sri Lanka.
 He made his T20I debut for Australia against Sri Lanka at the Melbourne Cricket Ground on 17 February 2017.
 At the age of 36, Klinger became the oldest player for Australia to debut in a T20I.

 Despite having the 20th highest List A batting average of all time (49.33) and the second highest by an Australian, Klinger never played a One Day International.